The Complete Guide to Troubleshooting Gas Grill Issues

 Gas grill is not getting gas

-Natural gas or propane is not flowing to your grill and your grill won’t light.
+Natural gas or propane is not flowing and your grill won’t light.

 Yellow or orange flame

-Your gas grill produces a yellow or orange flame instead of a predominantly blue one.
+Your gas grill produces a yellow or orange flame instead of a blue one.

 Natural gas grill is not getting gas